tomasmilkintas/portfolio/README.md

 Projects will showcase my current and past work and the technologies used.
 A brief description with links to the hosted projects, as well as the link to individual github repositories for deeper dive into the code itself.

+### Technology

+For the creation of this project the following were used:

+-   ReactJS
+-   Semanti-ui